 Applying for accommodations in college is entirely up to the student.
-Students do not need to have previously had accommodations to work with the Office of Academic Accessibility.
-Even if a student had an IEP in high school, he/she/they will still need to apply with the Office of Academic Accessibility and submit documentation, if necessary.
+Students do not need to have previously had accommodations to work with the Office of Accessibility.
+Even if a student had an IEP in high school, he/she/they will still need to apply with the Office of Accessibility and submit documentation, if necessary.
 Individualized Education Plans (also known as IEPs) do not transfer to college environments.
 For more information on this topic, please review Transition of Students with Disabilities to Postsecondary Education

 Accommodations are made on a case-by-case basis and are determined through a conversation with the student, as well as appropriate documentation if requested.
-If a student believes he/she/they may need accommodations, it is the student’s responsibility to inform the Office of Academic Accessibility by applying and submitting documentation, if requested.
-Informing anyone other than the Office of Academic Accessibility about a suspected disability will not result in formal accommodations.
+If a student believes he/she/they may need accommodations, it is the student’s responsibility to inform the Office of Accessibility by applying and submitting documentation, if requested.
+Informing anyone other than the Office of Accessibility about a suspected disability will not result in formal accommodations.

 Students are responsible for providing documentation: In the post-secondary environment, it is the responsibility of the student to provide the appropriate documentation.
-The Office of Academic Accessibility maintains a list of local providers and counselors who work with students, which we will gladly share upon request.
+The Office of Accessibility maintains a list of local providers and counselors who work with students, which we will gladly share upon request.
 These clinicians are not associated with UNC Asheville, and sharing their contact information does not constitute formal endorsement.
 While students may submit any documentation that they feel is relevant with their application, it may be helpful to review our guidelines for documentation.